Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 This allows you to promote the same code from dev to prod and any other environments without having to change the code.
 You can even use the [target jinja function](https://docs.getdbt.com/reference/dbt-jinja-functions/target#use-targetname-to-change-your-source-database) to conditionally point to different databases based on the declared target.

 7. Now to make the other staging model.
-Create the file in the same folder and name it stg_knoema_stock_history.sql.
+Create the file in the same folder and name it `stg_knoema_stock_history.sql`.

 8. Paste in this code and save.